-The NRA spent over $50 million to help Donald Trump and other Republicans get elected in 2016 and now they are emboldened to put guns in our schools, to allow anyone from other states with little to no permitting requirement to carry their loaded concealed weapons into our states and to repeal the silencer ban.
-These dangerous gun bills have been introduced in the House of Representatives.
+The NRA spent over $50 million to help Donald Trump and other Republicans get elected in 2016 and now they are emboldened to put guns in our schools, to allow anyone from other states with little to no permitting requirement to carry their loaded concealed weapons into our states and to deregulate silencers for guns.
+These dangerous gun bills have been introduced in the House of Representatives and the Senate.

 H.R.
 34 –Safe Student’s Act of 2017: